florentgiovannone/SEB-Project-3-front-end/README.md

 ```

 ## Wins
-Boosting Confidence in Express and comfirm the React work done before:
+Boosting confidence in Express and as well as React used in previous projects:
 - **First touch in backend developement:** I reaaly enjoyed working in express.js and getting the first expeerience with backend developement
-- **Building you own API with noSQL:** I found really fun a intuitive the no SQL form of building an API
+- **Building your own API with noSQL:** I found the no SQL form of building a public API really fun and intuitive.

-## Chanllenges
+## Challenges
+1. The main issues with the app arose when we had to create the "add wine to cave" functionality.
+To resolve this, we spent a few hours debugging first the backend to enable adding wines to the cave using Insomnia, and then we applied it to the frontend.
 The main challenge for this project revolved around implementing the "add to cave" functionality.

 The primary issue was ensuring the ability to push wines into a new array inside an array, while correctly targeting the corresponding part of the API for each user.

-## Key learning/Takeaway
-1. The main issues with the app arose when we had to create the "add wine to cave" functionality.
-To resolve this, we spent a few hours debugging first the backend to enable adding wines to the cave using Insomnia, and then we applied it to the frontend.

 2. The second issue arose with the "change password" functionality.
 We needed to find a way to retrieve the password from the database and update it by hashing it again.

+## Key learning/Takeaway

 ## Bugs
 When adding a wine, the user would have to close the modal to refresh the page.
 If this isn't done, the user could accidentally add the wine multiple times, which isn't ideal.